 According to Quentin Tarantino and Uma Thurman in the DVD documentary, the idea for doing "Kill Bill" began during the filming of Pulp Fiction (1994).
 The two began talking about the kinds of movies that they would like to do, and Quentin said he would like to do a 70's style kung-fu flick.
 Uma came up with the film's opening shot of her beaten up and wearing a wedding gown.

-The black and white photography in the Crazy 88 fight scene is ultimately known as a homage to '70s and '80s U.S. television airings of kung fu movies.
-Black and white (as well as black and red), were used to conceal the shedding of blood from television censors.
-Originally, no black and white photographic effects were going to be used (and in the Japanese version, none are), but the MPAA demanded measures be taken to tone the scene down.
-Tarantino merely used the old trick for its intended purpose, rather than merely as an homage.
+The black-and-white photography in the Crazy 88 fight scene is known as a homage to '70s and '80s U.S. television airings of kung fu movies.
+Black and white (as well as black and red) was used to conceal the shedding of blood from television censors.
+Originally, no black-and-white photographic effects were going to be used (and in the Japanese version, none are), but the MPAA demanded measures be taken to tone the scene down.
+Tarantino used the old trick for its intended purpose as well as an homage.